Light Painting Photography

 ES ∇ I felt that I took it as far as I could and that I was becoming too good at it!
 The surprise was going out of it and I moved on before I started to repeat myself.
 I don’t want to ever say never, but I am VERY doubtful that I will go back there.

-LPP ∇ Thank you for taking the time to answers some questions it has been great to talking to you.
+LPP ∇ Thank you for taking the time to answer some questions.
+It has been great to talk to you.